octaveEtard/LMpackage_examples/README.md

 ## Installation
 Add the `functions` folder(s) to your path.
-All function are prefixed with `LM_` so as to reduce the risk of shadowing any of your own functions.
+The code is structured as a [Matlab package](https://uk.mathworks.com/help/matlab/matlab_oop/scoping-classes-with-packages.html) contained in `functions/+LM` to reduce the risk of shadowing any of your own functions.
 These examples require the [LMpackage](https://github.com/octaveEtard/LMpackage) to be in your path, as well as some [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) functions to load the data.

 ## Content